 According to his dad, Ty recently purchased a Chinese-manufactured e-cig called Wotofo Phantom, which is the same size as a cigar.
-(It's legal for minors to buy e-cigs in Alberta.)
-When he went to exhale, "It was about two inches from his mouth and it just blew apart."
+(In Alberta, it's legal for minors to buy e-cigs!)
+When he went to exhale, "it was about two inches from his mouth and it just blew apart."

 "He wanted to die.
 That is how much pain he was in."

-Additionally, Greer is now calling for a ban on e-cigarette sales to minors, which are also legal in Saskatchewan, Newfoundland, and Labrador.
+Additionally, Greer is now calling for a ban on e-cigarette sales to minors, which are also legal in Saskatchewan and Newfoundland and Labrador.